gacallea/itn1_cluster/ITN1_CLUSTER.md

 #### itn1-synccache ####

 At the time of this writing, I noticed that keeping the system cache under control and forcing a sync at a threshold, helps with the node health.
-I'm sure that future ```jormungandr``` version will eventually fix this, but for the time being I'm experimenting with this.
-I will file an issue on IOHK's GitHub to let them know about it, for the good of everyone.

-The script will check the system cache usage and intervene with a forced sync after the threshold (**it defaults to 4096)**.
+The script will check the system cache usage and intervene with a forced sync after the threshold (**it defaults to 4GB)**.
 If your server only runs ```jormungandr```, the system cache would 100% reflect ```jormungandr``` cache.
 Adjust the values to suit your system, if it runs anything else.
 Be mindful that **anything more aggressive than the default threshold value could break your node**.

 #### itn1-sendmytip ####

 **IMPORTANT: this requires a Pooltool account and user ID.
 Make sure you configure [itn1 config](#itn1-config) as well.**

-What does it do?
 Essentially, ```itn1_sendmytip``` sends your pool tip statistics every minute to Pooltool.
 This data, send by as many pools as possible, is used by Pooltool to inform us all (on the site) of the latest height and make statistics about the whole network health.

-The ```itn1_sendmytip``` is exactly as the Pooltool's repo version, and it is provided here for convenience.
+The ```itn1_sendmytip``` functions exactly as the Pooltool's repo version, and it is modified to reflect ```ITN1 Cluster``` configuration.
 Don't worry, I'm the maintainer of the script for Pooltool, so this would always be up to date and perfectly fine.

 #### itn1-sendslots ####